anytizer/ocunit/README.md

 So, OCUnit is for you only if your are setting up your store for the first time.

 **Run OCUnit at your own risk.**
+The developers of OCUnit scripts cannot be responsible for your accidental damage to the OpenCart database on your store.

 ---